 Insulating your duct connections and sealing them up can reduce the contaminants accumulating within your vent systems.

 Insulation is not typically a DIY job, but it can help keep your mobile home functioning in tip-top shape.

 Injection or Spray Foam Insulation to Seal Cracks

 Like air-sealing, injection or spray foam insulation can seal cracks, boosting mobile home energy efficiency.
 The only difference is that it can adapt to any gap or space that you put it in.

 Spray foam is a great DIY tool.
-However, make sure that you only use it to cover up small areas.
-Anything larger than a 3-inch diameter hole requires foam or blanket rolls.
+However, ensure you only use it to cover up small areas.
+Anything larger than a 3-inch (7.62 dm) diameter hole requires foam or blanket rolls.

 11 Ways to Improve Insulation in Your Mobile Home

-Energy-efficient windows and doors come with sealings and padding as well as several layers.
+Energy efficient windows and doors come with sealings, padding, as well as several layers.
 That’s how they stop heat from leaving or entering your mobile home.